Padres star Tatis suspended 80 games for positive drug test

-NEW YORK (AP) — San Diego Padres star Fernando Tatis Jr. was suspended 80 games by Major League Baseball on Friday after testing positive for a performance-enhancing substance.
+NEW YORK (AP) — San Diego Padres star Fernando Tatis Jr., one of the brighest, freshest stars in all of Major League Baseball, was suspended 80 games on Friday after testing positive for a performance-enhancing substance.

-The penalty was effective immediately, meaning the All-Star shortstop cannot play in the majors this year.
+The penalty imposed by MLB was effective immediately, meaning the dynamic shortstop cannot play in the majors this year.
+He will miss the remaining 48 regular-season games this season and the first 32 next year.

-Tatis had been on the injured list all season after breaking his left wrist in spring training.
-He recently had begun a rehabilitation assignment in Double-A and the playoff-contending Padres hoped he could return and boost their chances down the stretch.
+Flashy at the plate and in the field, the 23-year-old Tatis was an All-Star last season when he led the National League with 42 home runs.
+He had not played this season after breaking his wrist in spring training.

 MLB said Tatis tested positive for Clostebol, a performance-enhancing substance.